 Drafted number one overall in 1990, Owen Nolan had a slow start as a rookie, only scoring 13 Points in 59 Games, but he would turn it around the following season.

-After being drafted 24th Overall in 1980, Quebec born Defenseman, Normand Rochefort, joined the Quebec Nordiques as a rookie and would play 56 Games as a rookie.
+After being drafted 24th Overall in 1980, Quebec-born Defenseman Normand Rochefort joined the Quebec Nordiques as a rookie and played 56 Games.

-The Quebec Nordiques were ahead of the curve in regards to looking at Eastern Bloc talents as they drafted many a player that was in Communist countries, which seemingly could never play in the NHL.
+The Quebec Nordiques were ahead of the curve regarding looking at Eastern Bloc talents as they drafted many a player that was in Communist countries, which seemingly could never play in the NHL.
 As history has shown us, they were right.

-Anton Stastny was actually drafted by the Philadelphia Flyers in 1976, though that would be voided by the NHL, who deemed him too young for the draft (he was 19 at the time).
+Anton Stastny was actually drafted by the Philadelphia Flyers in 1976; however, the NHL voided the draft, as he was deemed too young (he was 19 at the time).
 The Quebec Nordiques drafted him the following year, but many thought it was pointless as he lived in Czechoslovakia, which was part of the Communist Bloc.
 It turned out to be a smart move by the NHL team.

-Dale Hunter was a tough as nails hockey player who would score as quickly as he would enter the penalty box.
-As a rookie with the Quebec Nordiques, he would score 63 Points, and in four of the next five campaigns with Quebec, he would reach the 60 Point mark.
+Dale Hunter was a tough-as-nails hockey player who would score as quickly as he would enter the penalty box.
+As a rookie with the Quebec Nordiques, he scored 63 Points, and in four of the next five campaigns with Quebec, he reached the 60 Point mark.

-When most people think of the 1977 Avco Cup Champion Quebec Nordiques, they think of the "Flying Frenchmen" of Marc Tardif, Real Cloutier, and Serge Bernier.
-There was also a Quebecer who was in the net who played a large part in those great teams.
+When most people think of the 1977 Avco Cup Champion Quebec Nordiques, they think of the "Flying Frenchmen" of Marc Tardif, Réal Cloutier, and Serge Bernier.
+There was also a Quebecer who played in the net and made a significant contribution to those great teams.
 That man was Richard Brodeur.

 Marc Tardif would win two Stanley Cups with the Montreal Canadiens, but like so many other players in the early 70s, he jumped to the upstart World Hockey Association for a higher salary.